kolosek/base-api-phoenix/README.md

 Note that following parts won't be described for whole application, but you'll get the idea.

 ## Testing and writing models
-  While developing we want to write clean code that works, also think about specification and what that code needs to do before implementing it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While developing we want to write clean code that works, also think about specification and what that code needs to do before implementing it.
 That's why we're using [TDD](http://agiledata.org/essays/tdd.html) approach.
 First in directory *test/company_api_web/* create models directory and then create user_test.exs.
 After that create a module:
 ```elixir
 defmodule CompanyApiWeb.UserTest do